 How the ETIAS system will work

-The information provided by the traveler will then be checked against various EU databases and global systems like Interpol.
-If the traveler has any criminal records or was previously put on a ETIAS watchlist, their application may be flagged for manual review.
+The information provided by the traveller will then be checked against various EU databases and global systems like Interpol.
+If the traveller has any criminal records or was previously put on a ETIAS watchlist, their application may be flagged for manual review.
 In that case, they may be denied entry.

 How to prepare passengers for ETIAS

 There are several ways that travel industry partners can help prepare passengers for the roll-out and implementation of ETIAS.

 - Communicate early and often.
 When passengers are looking for European travel information, they should be able to find resources and explanations about the ETIAS process easily and quickly on any travel provider’s website.
 It’s best to communicate in pre-departure language—such as emails, FAQs, promotional materials, social media posts etc.—that the traveller may need to to apply for an ETIAS prior to departure if they are citizens of an eligible country.

 - Differentiate from a visa.
 It's also important to emphasize that this process is distinct from a visa application procedure and not akin to the kinds of visa obligations that passengers from other nations are subject to.
 As the European Commission points out, visa applications can take weeks to approve and often include the gathering of biometric data.
 Plus, they can often require a trip to the embassy or consulate.
 By contrast, the overwhelming majority of ETIAS applications will take mere minutes and no biometric information is required.